Cassia gens: Praenomina

 The principal names of the Cassii during the Republic were Lucius, Gaius, and Quintus.
 The praenomen Spurius is known only from Spurius Cassius Vecellinus, at the very beginning of the Republic, while Marcus appears in the first century BC.

 Branches and cognomina

 The chief family of the Cassii in the time of the Republic bears the name of Longinus.
 The other cognomina during this time are Parmensis, Sabaco, Varus, and Viscellinus.
-One of the earliest Roman historians was Lucius Cassius Hemina, whose cognomen—unique in Roman history—comes from a unit of measure of about half a pint, or a quarter litre, perhaps an allusion to his short stature.
+One of the earliest Roman historians was Lucius Cassius Hemina, whose cognomen—unique in Roman history—comes from hemina, a unit of measure of about half a pint, or a quarter litre, perhaps an allusion to his short stature.
 A number of other surnames are found from the final century of the Republic onwards.
 The famous censor Lucius Cassius Longinus also used the agnomen Ravilla.
 A single Caecianus is known; his cognomen shows that he or an ancestor was adopted from the gens Caecia.
 He might have been related to the Longini as he pictured Ceres on the coins he minted.